 [((method, url, params, headers, data), (code, headers, body)), ...]

 Expects the requests to arrive in sequence order.
-If there are no more responses, or the request’s parameters do not match the next item’s expected request parameters, raises
+If there are no more responses, or the request’s parameters do not match the next item’s expected request parameters, calls sync_failure_reporter or async_failure_reporter.

-twisted.web.client.Agentmay add its own headers though, which are not guaranteed (for instance, user-agent or content-length), so it’s better to use some kind of matcher like
+twisted.web.client.Agentmay add its own headers which are not guaranteed to be present (for instance, user-agent or content-length), so it’s better to use some kind of matcher like

-- async_failure_reporter – A callable that takes a single message
+- async_failure_reporter – An optional callable that takes

 If there are still remaining expected requests to be made in the sequence, fails the provided test case.